asmodeus812/elearning/misc-tech-topic/docker-deep-dive.md

 -   `CAP_SHOWN` - lets you change file ownership
 -   `CAP_NET_BIND_SERVICE` - lets you bind a socket to low numbered network ports
--   `CAP_SETUID` - lets you elevate the privilege level of a process
+-   `CAP_SETUPID` - lets you elevate the privilege level of a process
 -   `CAP_SYS_BOOT` - lets you reboot the system.

 Docker works with capabilities so that you can run containers as root, but strip out the root capabilities that you do